-The greatest role that Pepperdine plays in the sustainability field is instilling in our students an eco-minded awareness.
-By providing opportunities to learn about environmental issues and teaching students about their impact, Pepperdine seeks to encourage sustainable living while also providing career opportunities in the "green" economy.
+Pepperdine encourages open dialogue on the issues of sustainability and climate change.
+With academic coursework, conferences, and co-curricular activities, the greatest role that Pepperdine plays in the sustainability field is instilling in our students an eco-minded awareness.
+Pepperdine seeks to instill the ethic of sustainable living while also providing career opportunities in the "green" economy.

-In 2015, Pepperdine launched a Sustainability Minor, which exposes students to environmental issues, allowing them a critical understanding of theological, philosophical, scientific, political, communicative, literary, business, and economic dimensions of contemporary global sustainability challenges.
+In 2015 Pepperdine launched a sustainability minor, which exposes students to environmental issues, allowing them a critical understanding of theological, philosophical, scientific, political, communicative, literary, business, and economic dimensions of contemporary global sustainability challenges.
 This minor is ideal for students who may pursue careers in law, ministry, government, journalism, or business, and for students interested in graduate school.
 Requirements for the minor include courses like Christianity and Sustainability, Environmental Politics and Policy, and Environmental Literature.
-For more information on the minor, visit here.
+Learn more about the minor.

 Several faculty members involve students and partner with governmental agencies to actively conduct research in the fields of conservation biology and restoration ecology.
-The areas of focus include stream habitat restoration, post-fire ecology restoration and conservation, as well as coastal habitat monitoring and restoration.
-These sustainability research opportunities have been available to students for over fifteen years.
+The areas of focus include stream habitat restoration and post-fire ecology restoration and conservation, as well as coastal habitat monitoring and restoration.
+These sustainability research opportunities have been available to students for more than fifteen years.

-For more information on undergraduate research opportunities, visit the Community Involvement page.
+For more information on undergraduate research opportunities, contact your dean's office.

-A group of chemistry majors are conducting research with Pepperdine professor Joe Fritsch to develop biodegradable, environmentally-friendly plastics.
-The research, now entering its 9th year, received a $70,000 Waves of Innovation Grant in 2014.
-Read the research highlights in the Pepperdine Magazine!
+A group of chemistry majors conduct research with Pepperdine professor Joe Fritsch to develop biodegradable, environmentally-friendly plastics.
+The research group received a $70,000 Waves of Innovation grant in 2014.
+Read the research highlights in the Pepperdine Magazine.